ptagseth/kanoa-software/docs/products/mes/asset-management/assets.md

 import DeleteIcon from '@mui/icons-material/DeleteForever';
 import EditIcon from '@mui/icons-material/Edit';

-The Asset Editor page under **Configuration > Asset Management** can be used to create and manage your assets.
+The Asset Editor page under **Ops > Configuration > Asset Management > Assets** can be used to create and manage your assets.
 A flexible architecture allows to configure assets in any hierarchy desired structure.

 ## Asset Types
 The different asset types are: